 The metal around the front subframe mounting holes was badly corroded and a stress/fatigue crack had started to form.
 As this area of the kick board needed to be replaced, I first made a gauge by securing a sheet of steel with three Tek-screws then drilled through the existing holes from inside the body.
 The gauge could later be refitted to the repaired steel and used to redrill new subframe mounting holes in the correct location.

 A part that I had overlooked whilst ordering panels was the companion box filler plate, which sits between the inner sill and rear wing filling the gap at the bottom of the companion box.
 It didn't look difficult to manufacture but the slope on the top surface of the plate meant it wasn't just straight folds.
 Part of the old filler plate had been removed with the inner sill so I measured this and recreated the part in Blender.

 I then needed to unfold the part onto a flat plane in Blender without changing the shape of any of the tri / quad faces of the model.
 My first attempt was to use the Paper Model script which unfolds meshes and makes a template for recreating them out of paper.
 Whilst it unfolded the model accurately, it couldn't solve how to keep the pattern as a single unit and split it into different islands.
 In the end I manually unfolded the the model onto the X - Y plane using a combination of repositioning the 3D cursor and rotating edges.
 You can learn more about how to use Blender from my book 3D Computer Graphics Using Blender 2.80 - Modelling Methods, Principles & Practice

-Finally I rendered the unfolded with Freestyle marking the outer profile and bent edges with different line styles.
-The render was output at a 1 to 1 scale using the procedure described in my old Blender 2.4x tutorial Laying Out The Component Drawings.
+Finally I rendered the unfolded mesh with Freestyle marking the outer profile and bent edges with different line styles.
+The render was output at a 1 to 1 scale.

 The Images below show the different stages from rusty part to finished filler plate.